synapsecns/sanguine/README.md

   - See [Releasing a Front-end Update](#scenario-2-releasing-a-front-end-update) for more details.

 > `master` should never be behind `fe-release`!
 The only exception is when a hotfix is needed on the production front-end.
+> See [Hotfixing the Production Front-end](#scenario-3-hotfixing-the-production-front-end) for more details.

 We use following merge strategies: